 How do I fix my piezo ignitor?

 Look under the BBQ at the leads to the ignitor – are they attached?
 If not you can reattach the leads to the igniter by placing your hand up underneath the BBQ.
 If the lead is still loose, pinch the ends together with a pair of pliers.
-If they are attached and the ignitor is faulty, please give one of our spare parts centres a call and you can replace this easily.
+If they are attached and the ignitor is faulty, a Piezo kit can be ordered from the Spare Parts section of our online store.

 How long will a 9kg gas bottle last on a Heatlie BBQ?